yvelikova/axway-open-docs/content/en/docs/apiportal_install/secure_harden_portal.md

 # Enable GET, POST and PUT methods.
 Must be separated by a space character.
 AllowMethods GET POST PUT
 ```
-You can put this configuration in your `.htaccess` or virtual host file.

 ## Where to go next